kamilburda/batcher/docs/sections/Customization.md

 3. Add the `Top-level` constraint.

-**I want to adjust brightness in my layers.
-Can this be done?**

-Yes!
-You may insert any GIMP filter as a procedure:
-1. Select `Add Procedure... → Add Custom Procedure...`
-2. Find `gimp-drawable-brightness-contrast` in the procedure browser.
-3. Adjust the options as desired.
-4. Select `Add` to add the procedure.

-**I need every layer to have the same background.**

-1. In GIMP, assign a color tag to the layer(s) you want to consider background (right-click on a layer → `Color Tags` → choose your color).
-2. Add the `Insert background` procedure and adjust the color tag as necessary.
-3. (optional) If you want the background to be offset to the current layer rather than the image canvas, place this procedure after `Resize to layer size` by dragging it onto `Resize to layer size`.
-4. (optional) You can adjust how the background is merged with each layer by setting the merge type in the `Merge background` procedure that was added automatically.

-**I want to save the entire image as a single multipage PDF file.**

-While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each group layer (instead of the entire image).

-1. Select or type `pdf` as the file extension.
-2. Press the `Options...` button and select an option in `Perform export:`.
-To export a single image, select `As a single image`.
-3. If you selected `As a single image`, adjust `Image filename pattern` as seen fit.
-4. You may want to uncheck the `Resize to layer size` procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.

-**I want to be able to export to multiple file formats at once.**

-You can achieve this by adding the `Also export as...` (or `Export`) procedure.

-Each time you add this procedure, adjust the file extension, file format options and other settings as needed.

 ## Export Options

-* *How to adjust file format options*: If set to `Interactively`, a native file format dialog is displayed for the first layer to be exported.
+* *How to adjust file format options*: If set to `Interactively`, a native file format dialog is displayed for the first image to be exported.
 If set to `Use options below` (the default), you can adjust file format options in place without showing a file format dialog.
 * *File format options*: A list of options specific to the file format typed in the main dialog.
 * *If a file exists*: If set to `Ask` (the default), the user is asked to choose how to handle existing files (replace, skip, rename, etc.).
 Setting this to a different value applies that mode to each file without asking the user (e.g. setting this to `Replace` will automatically replace all existing files with the same name).
-* *Perform export*: Whether to export each item separately ("For each image"/"For each layer"), each top-level item or folder separately ("For each top-level layer or group"/"For each top-level image or folder"), or a single image containing all items ("As a single image").
+* *Perform export*: Whether to export each item separately ("For each image"/"For each layer"), each top-level item or folder separately ("For each top-level image or folder"/"For each top-level layer or group"), or a single image containing all items ("As a single image").
   The latter two options provide multi-layer export.
 This allows exporting e.g. multipage PDFs or animated GIFs with additional custom procedures applied before the export.
 * *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
-  For Export Layers, the text entry next to `Name` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
+  The text entry next to `Name` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
-* *Use file extension in layer name*: If a layer name has a recognized file extension, use that file extension in place of the default file extension.
-Note that the only way to adjust file format options for each different file format is to set *How to adjust file format options* to `Interactively`.
+* *Use original file extension*/*Use file extension in layer name*: If an image/layer name has a recognized file extension, use that file extension in place of the default file extension.
+Note that, currently, the only way to adjust file format options for each different file format is to set *How to adjust file format options* to `Interactively`.
 * *Convert file extension to lowercase*: File extensions in layer names are converted to lowercase.
+* *Use original modification date* (Batch Convert only): Preserves the original access and modification dates.

-## Adjusting Layer Names (Filenames)
+## Adjusting Filenames

 There are several built-in *fields* that you can combine to form a name pattern.
-For example, `image[001]` renames the layers to `image001`, `image002` and so on.
+For example, `image[001]` renames the images/layers to `image001`, `image002` and so on.
 The fields are described below in detail.

 Press the Down button or click anywhere on the entry to display the list of available fields.
 The text entry can show you examples of how each field is used if you place the text cursor inside a field (e.g. inside `[001]`).

-The preview automatically updates as you change the name pattern and so can greatly help you figure out how your specified pattern affects the layer names.
+The input list of images/layers automatically updates as you change the name pattern and so can greatly help you figure out how your specified pattern affects the image/layer names.

 You can combine multiple fields if needed, for example `[layer name]-[001]`.